Background advertising + Container congestion + Censorship on LinkedIn

 Meanwhile, another bridge between East and West is paying a high price for its determination to be represented in both worlds.
-Users on LinkedIn will become invisible if they include content critical of China in their profiles, Marcel Grzanna reports.
+Users on LinkedIn will become invisible if they include content critical of China in their profiles, as Marcel Grzanna reports.
 The platform announced that the profiles of two users will not be accessible from China in the future.
 LinkedIn is responding to censorship requests from the Chinese government.
 It is not the first company to bend to the wishes of the Chinese Communist Party.
-Its arm reaches far these days.
+Its influence is far-reaching these days.